-This partially below-grade concrete structure is used for the temporary storage of residual bottom ash and slag generated at the dewatering bins and as a result of other routine ash-related maintenance activities.
-The staged bottom ash and slag is allowed to partially dry within the structure until it is suitable for off-site removal.
+This partially below-grade concrete structure is used for the temporary storage of residual CCR materials generated at as a result of routine ash-related maintenance activities.
+The staged CCR materials are allowed to partially dry within the structure until they are suitable for removal.
 The material is placed in temporary storage, loaded into open top trucks, covered and sent off site to a mine reclamation site.
 Dry material that is exposed during excessively windy and dry weather conditions has the potential for becoming fugitive dust emissions.